Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 8.md

 ```

 -c produces .o files (object files)
-    -contain compiled binary code
+    - contain compiled binary code
-    -also contain what is needed
+    - also contain what is needed
-    -To merge run  g++ <all your files>
+    - To merge run  g++ all your files

-**NOTE: -o <filename> outputs the executable with the filename**
+**NOTE: -o filename outputs the executable with the filename**

 The Problem: keeping track of which file(s) need to be recompiled.
     -Tool: Make

 Create a Makefile
-    -contains the layout of your program
+    - contains the layout of your program
-    -conatins dependencies between files
+    - conatins dependencies between files

 myprog depends on main. and vec.o
 vec.o depends on vec.cc & vec.h
 main.o depends on main.cc & vec.h